 Conventional network crawlers have no facility for obtaining such cookies, nor for handling various cookie error conditions.
-As a result, conventional web crawlers are unable to crawl a full set of pages or documents in web sites that require cookies, thereby reducing the amount of information available through use of such search engines.
+As a result, conventional web crawlers cannot crawl a full set of pages or documents in websites that require cookies, thereby reducing the amount of information available through the use of such search engines.

-In addition, conventional network crawlers have no facilities for coordinating the efforts of a parallel set of network crawlers with respect to crawling a full set of pages or documents in web sites that require cookies.
-There is a need, therefore, for an improved search engine that uses multiple crawlers to access web sites that require cookies.
+In addition, conventional network crawlers have no facilities for coordinating the efforts of a parallel set of network crawlers concerning crawling a full set of pages or documents in websites that require cookies.
+Therefore, there is a need for an improved search engine that uses multiple crawlers to access websites that require cookies.

 When they do, search engine indexes may be more like the maps we have today than the surveys of geographical borders of surveyors from years gone past.